mavryk-network/beacon-sdk/packages/beacon-blockchain-tezos-sapling/README.md

 ## Introduction

-This package adds support for `tezos-sapling`, the sapling integration on the Tezos blockchain.
+This package adds support for `tezos-sapling`, the sapling integration on the Mavryk blockchain.
 It can be used in combination with the `@mavrykdynamics/beacon-dapp` or `@mavrykdynamics/beacon-wallet` packages.

 ## Usage